-These arenas are hidden battlegrounds where players need to find a key which allows them to enter.
-Once they do the key is consumed and the battle begins.
+These arenas are hidden battlegrounds where players need to find a key that allows them to enter.
+Once they do, the key is consumed and the battle begins.
 These are balanced towards 5 players.

 The next PvE event takes place in the open world.
 Corrupted breaches will open up all across the zones over time and these will be guarded by corrupted enemies who are stronger than your normal wolf or drowned.
 These enemies are also shrouded in a mist that will slowly decrease your corruption resistance, which means you need to either have a resistance potion or be able to kite them out of the mist to avoid taking extra damage.

-The last PvE mode is one that we heard a lot of about, and then suddenly nothing else was said.
+The last PvE mode is one that we heard a lot about and then suddenly nothing.